 Without exception all the volunteers that have worked for PAWS have been conscientious and uncomplaining and a huge thank you goes to all of them.
 Pictures of many of our volunteers can be found in the photo gallery.

-Since 2009, James Forbes and Russell Lyon with Zoe Tomkinson have become regular PAWS volunteers and are greatly loved and respected by everyone on the island.
+Since 2009, James Forbes and Russell Lyon with Zoe Tomkinson were regular PAWS volunteers and greatly loved and respected by everyone on the island.
 James retired in 2014 and Russell retired in 2017.

 In 2014 PAWS had three new vets and three new nurses joining as volunteers.
 Mike Houlihan, Rick Appleton and Andrea Rhodes were the vets and Harriet Rhodes, (Andrea's daughter who qualified as a vet in 2016),Mandy Cooper and Sue Scott were the vet nurses.

 In 2015, PAWS was delighted when Greek vet Nefeli Damigou offered to help at the PAWS clinic.
 She is a wonderful vet and has provided over the last 2 years an excellent veterinary service throughout the winter months.
 She is a great asset to PAWS and we will do our best to keep her in Paxos!

 On Paxos, Faye Lychnou has given unstinting support to PAWS both at the clinic and before when we had temporary premises.
 In 2016 Ann Hadjianstasiou very kindly volunteered to assist Nefeli when working at the clinic.
 PAWS sincerely thanks them both.

 Details of the team can be seen below:

 Nefeli Damigou trained at Aristotle University and School of Veterinary Medicine in Thessaloniki qualifying in 2010.